Kantharos

-The kantharos is a cup used to hold wine, possibly for drinking or for ritual use or offerings.
-The kantharos seems to be an attribute of Dionysos, the god of wine, who was associated with vegetation and fertility.
+The kantharos is a cup used to hold wine, probably both for drinking and for ritual use in libations and offerings.
+The kantharos seems to be an attribute of Dionysus, the god of wine, who was associated with vegetation and fertility.

-As well as a banqueting cup, they could be used in pagan rituals as a symbol of rebirth or resurrection, the immortality offered by wine, "removing in moments of ecstasy the burden of self-consciousness and elevating man to the rank of deity."
+As well as a banqueting cup, they could be used in pagan rituals as a symbol of rebirth or resurrection, the immortality offered by wine, "removing in moments of ecstasy the burden of self-consciousness and elevating man to the rank of deity".